 The site operator can be expanded to search out entire domains.
 For example:

 This query searches every website in the .gov domain for the word ‘secret’.
-This is a great thing for journalists and any other person, in general, can use this technique to find interesting stuff about a group of websites owned by organizations such as a government or non-profit organization.
-This can also be exploited by hackers to find sensitive information.
-It may also reveal very sensitive information.
+This is a great thing for journalists, and any other person, in general, can use this technique to find interesting stuff about a group of websites owned by organizations such as a government or non-profit organization.
+Hackers can also exploit this to find sensitive information.

-Directory listings provide a list of files and directories in a browser window instead of the typical text-and-graphics mix generally associated with web pages.
-Directory listings are often placed on web servers purposely to allow visitors to browse and download files from a directory tree.
-Many times, however, directory listings are not intentional.
-A misconfigured web server may produce a directory listing if an index or main web page file is missing.
-In some cases, directory listings are set up as a temporary storage location for files.
+Sometimes, directory listings are set up as temporary storage locations for files.
 Either way, there’s a good chance that an attacker may find something interesting inside a directory listing.
 Most directory listings begin with the phrase “Index of”, which also shows in the title.
-Using the query “intitle:index.of”, may find pages with the term ‘index of’ in the title of the document.
-Unfortunately, this query will return a large number of false-positives.
-Several alternate queries such as below provide more accurate results:
+Using the query “intitle:index.of”, you may find pages with the term ‘index of’ in the document's title.
+Unfortunately, this query will return a large number of false positives.
+Several alternate queries, such as those below, provide more accurate results:

 intitle:index.of "parent directory"

 A search for parentaldirectory:apache results in the following